ONSdigital/dis-vulncheck/README.md

 You can use two different flags against dis-vulncheck:

+- `--build-tags` will pass this down to the underlying govulncheck scan
+- `--config` can supply a string filepath for your config file
 - `--verbose` will add full logging output
-- `--config` can supply a string filepath for your config file

 ## What it checks against